 One of these editors (The Communicator) stated on Wikipedia that he had a degree in philosophy.
 In November 2006, he gave information on a discussion page about his longstanding critical interest in the controversial practice of Holotropic Breathwork.
 In 1994, he had corresponded directly with Regius Professor Anthony Busuttil and other medical authorities on this subject of Grof therapy.
 I knew very well that the eminent Professor Busuttil would not respond to non-academics, having some acquaintance with this matter myself; Busuttil had advised against Holotropic Breathwork on medical grounds, a factor not publicly known.

-The Communicator argued very competently on Wikipedia against the obscurantism evident in the Holotropic Breathwork article, whose partisan editors would not at first acknowledge any published criticism of Stanislav Grof and his therapy
+The Communicator argued very competently on Wikipedia against the obscurantism evident in the Holotropic Breathwork article, whose partisan editors would not at first acknowledge any published criticism of Stanislav Grof and his therapy.

 Moreno implied that I was collaborating with The Communicator against Stanislav Grof and Holotropic Breathwork on Wikipedia.
 I denied this fiction, evidently designed to detract from the recommendations of my output provided by the two editors he opposed.
 Moreno clearly had no conception of what was involved in the Busuttil-Grof issue, revolving around the dangers of hyperventilation for therapy clients.
 He omitted reference to Busuttil and other matters of relevance.
 The Scottish Charities Office had been so alarmed at complaints received that they commissioned a report by Regius Professor Busuttil, who represented the Pathology Department of Edinburgh University.